tkeuneman/divine/Puberty rites.md

-At the time of a child being welcomed into a family, either at the news of pregnancy or by being welcomed at a later stage, the mother, father or both parents will choose an inexpensive ring and will keep it safe.
+At the time of a child being welcomed into a family, either at the news of pregnancy or by being welcomed at a later stage, the parent/s will choose an inexpensive ring and will keep it safe.

 At the time of puberty, through menses, voice-changing or a time of the child’s choosing, the child gets to choose how they want to be perceived in the world: they, she, he.
 This is fluid.